rangelojc/js-slider/README.md

 For import, download  `js-slider-module.js` from `dist` and paste to your project.

 # Usage
-Create a wrapper for the component,
+Create a wrapper for the component and add id attribute

     <div class="slider" id="slider_parent"></div>

-Instantiate `JS_Slider()` from the script (you may or may not assign this instance to a variable),
+Instantiate `JS_Slider()` from the script (you may or may not assign this instance to a variable) with the relevant arguments

     var slider = new JS_Slider([id], [options])

-Add custom events by assigning to supplied methods like so,
+Add custom events by assigning to supplied methods like so

     slider.onSuccess = myFunction;